dojnik/spoty-records/README.md

 Instructions:

-1. Enter your account dashboard at https://www.spotify.com/.
-In the privacy settings, apply for the download of your personal data.
-This might take a few days.
-When you get the mail, download the zip archive and place the MyData folder into the script folder.
+1. Email privacy@spotify.com, that you need your extended streaming data.
+This process takes a while.
+In my case it took almost a month to get files.

 2. Sign up at Spotify for Developers at https://developer.spotify.com/.
 Select 'Create an app'.
 From the app panel, take note of your Client ID and Client Secret.
 Then select 'Edit settings' and whitelist a link in Redirect URIs.
 If you don't have a site, http://localhost:7777/callback will do.
 Take note of this link too.